Print Specifications

 Monitor Calibration:

-In order to insure that the colors on your monitor match the colors in the prints you receive from Artbeat Studios, it is best to have a properly calibrated and profiled monitor.
-You can try some evaluation prints without calibrating your monitor but you will get more consistent and repeatable results if you do calibrate.
+In order to insure that the colors on your monitor match closely to the colors in the prints you receive from Artbeat Studios, it is best to have a properly calibrated and profiled monitor.
+To do this, we recommend purchasing the correct Spectrophotometer hardware and software to match.
+Without a properly calibrated monitor, a supplied ICC profile will not display as intended.

 Photoshop Settings: